amm0nite/mqtt2http/README.md

 This will expose the MQTT port (1883), the HTTP publish interface (on port 8080), and a Prometheus metrics endpoint (on port 9090).

+For a specific release version, you can pin the Docker image to that tag:

+    mqtt2http:
+      image: "docker.io/amm0nite/mqtt2http:1.0.0"

 # Configuration

 The mqtt2http tool provides several configuration options: